JIllWesterfelhaus/Portfolio2/README.md

 This project was built with HTML, CSS, and Bootstrap.

 ## Credits
-I would like to thank Alex Bailon, Bikram Shankar, Zaki Khan and Kyle Resurreccion for the amazing job they did coding the Flyte!! app.
+I would like to thank Alex Bailon, Bikram Shankar, Zaki Khan and Kyle Resurreccion for the amazing job they did coding the Flyte! app.